4paradigm/OpenMLDB/docs/en/app_ecosystem/feat_insight/quickstart.md

 user7,2024-01-07
 ```

-For online scenarios, you can use command `LOAD DATA` or `INSERT`.
+For online scenarios, you can use the command `LOAD DATA` or `INSERT`.
 Here we use "Import from CSV".

 ![](./images/online_csv_import_test_table.png)